Transport-for-the-North/caf-freight-tools/local_freight_tool/README.md

 ##### Time Period Factors

-The sheet named "Time Period Factors" should contain all the factors for converting from the annual matrices to the time periods for each model segment.
+The sheet named "Time Period Factors" should contain all the factors for converting from the annual matrices to the time periods for each model segment, see Ian Williams' technical note [[2](#references)] for more detail on each segment.
 The table should contain one factor for each time period / segment combination, a list of the required columns is given below.

 The time period factors ($f_{tp}$) are multiplied by the annual matrix ($M_{annual}$) to get the